gitnacho/docs/vuejs-docs/ns-ui/AutoCompleteTextView/aync-data.md

 * Do not forget to provide a `v-suggestionItemTemplate` which will represent each suggestion in the `SuggestionView`.
 * Finally retrieve the `RadAutoCompleteTextView` instance that was initialized in the HTML in our case using @ViewChild with a identifier and set it's {% typedoc_link classes:RadAutoCompleteTextView,member:loadSuggestionsAsync %} property to a function which accepts one parameter (the typed text).
 In this function define a `Promise`, load the remote data in it and then return the `Promise`.

-Later on the autocomplete will invoke the {% typedoc_link classes:RadAutoCompleteTextView,member:loadSuggestionsAsync%} function and when the promise is resolved, it will use the returned items to complete it's population functionality.
+Later on the autocomplete will invoke the {% typedoc_link classes:RadAutoCompleteTextView,member:loadSuggestionsAsync %} function and when the promise is resolved, it will use the returned items to complete it's population functionality.

 <snippet id='autocomplete-asyncdata-vue'/>